-Our Optimist Club, in conjunction with the Stanley Park Community Association, was pleased to be able to bring Santa to the Stanley Park area on Saturday Dec.
-19. Club President Mark Kerr and Vice-President Carole Kerr filled star roles as "Santa and Mrs. Claus Came to Town".
+Our Optimist Club, in conjunction with the Stanley Park Community Association, was pleased to be able to bring Santa to the Stanley Park area in 2020 and again in 2021.
+Club President Mark Kerr and Vice-President Carole Kerr filled star roles as "Santa and Mrs. Claus Came to Town".
 They rode in a horse drawn carriage around the streets of Stanley Park wishing residents a "Merry Christmas".
-(See photos of the event) Next year, hopefully there'll be a full-fledged parade again!
+(See photos of the 2020 and 2021 events) Let's all stay course and get things back on track so there'll be a full-fledged parade again!

 Welcome to our new Stanley Park website!
 This website gives us the ability to communicate better with everyone in the organization and all our ball teams and participants.
 We hope you'll be as excited as we are over this undertaking and use it to keep informed about your team and in contact with your team-mates.